Senior Trump official tests positive for coronavirus after trip to Europe

-A State Department spokeswoman denied that Berkowitz’s mask usage was insufficient and said that precautions were taken.
+A State Department spokeswoman denied that Berkowitz’s mask usage was insufficient and said precautions were taken.
 She, like others, spoke on the condition of anonymity to discuss individual coronavirus infections.

 Following Berkowitz’s visit to London, British officials have started being more selective about approval of American delegations, officials said.
 They have postponed an upcoming trip by Elliott Abrams, the U.S. special envoy for Iran and Venezuela, officials said.